julianpoy/recipesage-docs/docs/tutorials/people/sharing.md

 ---
 title: Sharing
+description: Share recipes, meal plans, and shopping lists in RecipeSage.
+Learn multiple ways to share content with users or the public.
 ---

 One of the powerful features of RecipeSage that sets it apart from other recipe keepers is it's powerful sharing capabilities.